 The College will be impacted by inflationary increases as well as increased pressures on staff costs and recruitment of staff particularly considering its location and high cost of living.
-In addition, the College's specialist areas of curriculum (such as construction and engineering) require specialist staff that are in high demand both in the FE and private sector.
+In addition, the

+College's specialist areas of curriculum (such as construction and engineering) require specialist staff that are in high demand both in the FE and private sector.

 The Corporation has carried out an assessment of the key risks facing the College, which includes solvency and liquidity risks.
-The College's financial position has improved with an operating profit being returned in 2021-22 and a reduction in the overall deficit.
-The College is participating in supported FEC intervention in 2022-23 and is planning to increase the efficiency of its curriculum and estate.
+The College's financial position has suffered an operating deficit in the 2022-23 financial year, but improvements initiated in the planning for 2024-25 has potentially delivered the financial efficiencies required to make the financial correction and which should be secure for the longer term.
+The College is participating in and supported FEC intervention and is planning to increase the efficiency of its curriculum and estate.